TheBelarussian/homeautomation/README.md

 # Webpage
 The webpage for this project will eather be based on the go template engine or be written in Angular 2.0 (with maybe a little of Googles Polimer since I want to get into that as well).
-The webpage will be is in a different repository called homeauto-client (not yet but soon).
-So please stand by.
+The webpage will be in a different repository called homeauto-client.
+What should I say work in progress.

 # Settings
 the conf.json file will be the main configuration file for the server